FAQ

 Subscriptions renew each week automatically.
 If your child is going to miss a game that week, let us know and we’ll pause the subscription till the next game.
 We just ask that you let us know more than 24 hours before your child’s game.

-If a player can’t make a game we ask that an adult email us at least a day before the game.
+If a player can’t make a game we ask that you email us at least a day before the game.
 This allows us to plan for their absence and make adjustments to the game, ensuring the attending players have a better experience.
 Games that are cancelled day-of or later will be charged on their regular subscription.
 That said, if you had a good reason for not being able to cancel the day before (e.g. family emergency, bad stuff happening, etc) do reach out and let us know!
 We just don’t want it to be a regular thing.

 How many players per game?